-Type 2: Immune-mediated (antibodies to PF4-heparin).
-Thrombocytopenia and thrombosis.
-Timing tends to occur during Day 5-14 after exposure to heparin, or its derivatives.
+Type 2: Immune-mediated (antibodies to PF4-heparin complex).
+Results in thrombocytopenia and thrombosis.
+Timing tends to occur during Day 5-14 after exposure to heparin or its derivatives.

 When to Consider this Dx: Trend of platelet count reduction, Thrombosis (venous or arterial), Recent heparin exposure